exercism/elixir/exercises/practice/collatz-conjecture/.docs/instructions.md

 Repeat the process indefinitely.
 The conjecture states that no matter which number you start with, you will always reach 1 eventually.

+If n is 0, this should throw error as the process never ends.

 Given a number n, return the number of steps required to reach 1.

 ## Examples